What skills are developed in social-emotional learning?

 The Hamish & Milo Social and Emotional Literacy Pathway

-Emotional Literacy starts with the adults present in the lives of children.
-It is imperative that the adults themselves as self-aware, safe, containing, empathic and sensitive in their capacity to connect and create relationships with the children in their care.
+Emotional literacy starts with the adults present in the lives of children.
+It is imperative that the adults themselves are self-aware, safe, containing, empathic and sensitive in their capacity to connect and create relationships with the children in their care.

 Associated skills